dotnet/upgrade-assistant/docs/design/Pre-UpgradeAnalysis.md

 **Cost** : M (contingent on Phase I completion)

 ## Phase III:
-A scaled out solution for larger codebases :
+A scaled out solution for larger codebases:
 - Solution for decentralized data store model
 - Add a visualization component.

 One of the possible imlementation methods is using a container like docker.

-**Cost** : XL (Contingent on Phase I completion.
+**Cost** : XL (Contingent on Phase II completion.
 The cost may come down depending on possible re-use of internal dockerized data storage and visualization solution).

 ## Phase IV / Future:
 - Support for analyzing and / or upgrading a solution from the data visualization component.